ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

         Provides matching that is not case-sensitive.

-If no flag is specified, the dictionary will match based on any flag that was specified when it was created.
-If no flag was specified during creation, it will match by using the `IgnoreCase` flag.
+If no flag is specified, the dictionary matches based on any flag that was specified when it was created.
+If no flag is specified during creation, it matches by using the `IgnoreCase` flag.

 ### Usage notes
 {: #aql-ref-dict-usage}

 - Dictionaries are always evaluated on token boundaries.
 Specifically, a dictionary entry matches a region of text if the first token of the entry matches the first token of the text region, the second token of the entry matches the second token of the text region, and so on.
 Characters between two consecutive tokens are ignored.

-    For example, assume that you are using a simple white space based tokenization model that is appropriate for a language such as English.
-Also, assume that the input text is “Let’s go fishing!”.
-If a dictionary consists of the term `go fish`, there is no match in the text for `Let's go fishing!`.
-However, if the dictionary consists of the entry `go fishing` (notice there are two white spaces between go and fishing), there is one match in the text `Let's go fishing!`.
+    For example, assume that you are using a simple white-space based tokenization model that is appropriate for a language such as English.
+Also, assume that the input text is “Let’s go fishing!”
+If a dictionary consists of the term `go fish`, no match exists in the text for `Let's go fishing!`.
+However, if the dictionary consists of the entry `go fishing` (notice the two white spaces between go and fishing), one match exists in the text `Let's go fishing!`.
 White space specifies that `go` and `fishing` are two distinct tokens.
-If there are one or more white space characters between the two tokens `go` and `fishing` in the input text, there is a match.
+If one or more white-space characters exists between the two tokens `go` and `fishing` in the input text, a match is made.

     For each match of a dictionary entry with input text, the `extract dictionary` statement generates an output tuple.